The Best Pattern Makers Paper and Alternative Affordable Options.

 • This paper does not tear easily or straight by hand.
 Use scissors or rotatory cutters.

-• It is thicker than tissue paper so it is bulky to fold and store on envelopes.
+• It is thicker than tissue paper, so it is bulky enough to fold and store in envelopes.

 WHAT GSM DOES PATTERN PAPER HAVE?

-A general great gsm for this type of paper is 29GSM.
+A generally great GSM for this type of paper is 29GSM.

 ALTERNATIVE OPTIONS DEPENDING ON THE USE.